malikrahey/uni-ai/database/README.md

-# Database Setup for UniAi Courses System
+# Database Setup for Acceluni Courses System

-This directory contains the database schema and setup instructions for the UniAi courses management system.
+This directory contains the database schema and setup instructions for the Acceluni courses management system.

 ## Prerequisites